Vectorized/solady/README.md

-├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce" ├─ LibClone — "Minimal proxy library using the 0age pattern" ├─ LibString — "Library for converting numbers into strings and other string operations" ├─ LibBitmap — "Library for mapping integers to single bit booleans" ├─ LibBytemap — "Library for mapping integers to 8 bit unsigned integers" ├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values"
+├─ SSTORE2 — "Library for cheaper reads and writes to persistent storage" ├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce" ├─ LibBit — "Library for bit twiddling operations"
+├─ LibClone — "Minimal proxy library using the 0age pattern" ├─ LibString — "Library for converting numbers into strings and other string operations" ├─ LibBitmap — "Library for mapping integers to single bit booleans" ├─ LibBytemap — "Library for mapping integers to 8 bit unsigned integers" ├─ Multicallable — "Contract that enables a single call to call multiple methods on itself" ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values" ├─ FixedPointMathLib — "Arithmetic library with operations for fixed-point numbers"
 ```

 ## Contributing